Roth Conversions: The Case for and Against Them

-Have you been tempted to join the wave of folks jumping on the Roth IRA conversion bandwagon?
-First, check out the pros and cons to see if it makes sense for you.
+Have you been tempted to jump on the Roth IRA conversions bandwagon?
+Check out the pros and cons to see if they make sense for you.

 (Image credit: Getty Images)